 2 To aggregate the data in a column, use the arrow in the Total field to replace Group By with an aggregate calculation.

-In Figure 4-22, orders.status and orders.orderID are set to Group by, items.itemcode is set to Count, and items.pricequote is set to Sum.
+The example in Figure 4-22 shows orders.status and orders.orderID set to Group by, items.itemcode set to Count, and items.pricequote set to Sum.